sevenprinciplesmobility/minify-maven-plugin/README.md

 # Minify Maven Plugin

 Minify Maven Plugin combines and minimizes your CSS and JavaScript files for faster page loading.
 It produces a merged and a minified version of your CSS and JavaScript resources which can be re-used across your project.
+The plugin is compatible with Maven 3.9 and earlier.

 Under the hood, it uses the [YUI Compressor](http://yui.github.com/yuicompressor/) and [Google Closure Compiler](https://developers.google.com/closure/compiler/) but has a layer of abstraction around these tools which allows for other tools to be added in the future.